 Restricted Locations - Private Property Default (Penal Law 265.01-d)

-A person commits criminal possession of a weapon in a restricted location when he or she possesses a firearm, rifle, or shotgun and enters or remains on private property where the person "knows or reasonably should know" that the owner or lessee has not permitted possession either by clear and conspicuous signage allowing firearms or by otherwise giving express consent.
-The offense is a class E felony.
+As enacted, Penal Law 265.01-d made it a class E felony to possess a firearm, rifle, or shotgun on private property where the person "knows or reasonably should know" that the owner or lessee has not permitted possession either by clear and conspicuous signage allowing firearms or by otherwise giving express consent.
+In practice, the statute made private property a default "no carry" zone unless the owner opted in.

 Exemptions From Sensitive and Restricted Location Rules